 Young and middle-aged people may look and feel healthy—and they may believe they are safe from major cardiovascular events.
-But new research from the American Heart Association shows the rate of stroke has been steadily rising among Americans younger than 49 for the past 30 years.
+However, research from the American Heart Association shows the rate of stroke has been steadily rising among Americans younger than 49 for the past 30 years.

 “Stroke is a leading cause of death, disability, and hospitalization.
 This is really a wake-up call to patients and health care providers.
-We need to be serious about managing risk factors, starting as early as possible,” says Christopher David Anderson, MD, MSc, a Mass General Brigham neurologist and chief of stroke and cerebrovascular diseases at Brigham and Women’s Hospital.
+We need to be serious about managing risk factors, starting as early as possible,” says Christopher D. Anderson, MD, MSc, a Mass General Brigham Neuroscience Institute neurologist and chief of stroke at Mass General Brigham.
 “Patients should feel empowered to ask their health care providers about their risk factors and what they can be doing to manage them more effectively—before a problem sets in.”

 Some rare conditions can predispose some people to stroke at a young age.
 But most risk factors for stroke in young adults are similar to those in older adults: high blood pressure, diabetes, high cholesterol, and obesity.
 These conditions are becoming more and more common among younger Americans.